 Whatever fantastical journey you go on to trash those unhelpful voices, find your way to writing peace by recognizing that you are not a fake, not a charlatan just trying to rake in dollars by passing yourself off as a mediocre writer.
-No, you want to improve your standing as a writer, develop your craft to level up as much as you can, and you're not going to let any unwarranted doubt get in your way.
+No, you have something valuable to stay, you have talent in how you want to express it, and you're not going to let any unwarranted doubt get in your way.

 About This Blog